aprilsikes/promisify/README.md

 ### 01

 Chain the promises.
-Close the functions and `return` the promise.
+Close the functions and `return` a promise.

-##Concat.js

 ### 02

-Repeat step 00.
+Repeat step 00 but with more promises.

 ### 03

-Repeat step 01.
+Repeat step 01 chaining.

 ### 04